| IMPORTANT WARNING

 What OTHER INFORMATION should I know?

-Keep all appointments with your doctor and the laboratory.
 Your blood sugar and glycosylated hemoglobin (HbA1c) should be checked regularly to determine your response to exenatide.
 Your doctor will also tell you how to check your response to this medication by measuring your blood or urine sugar levels at home.
 Follow these instructions carefully.

 Do not let anyone else use your medication.
 Ask your pharmacist any questions you have about refilling your prescription.